How to Fix Counter-Surfing

 Priority #1

-Prevent, prevent, prevent.
-Training is pointless if the dog keeps doing the wrong thing when you’re not training.
 Baby gates are usually the most effective choice as they keep your dog out of the kitchen altogether.

 If gates aren’t an option, crate your dog before you start cooking and don’t release him until after the kitchen has been thoroughly cleaned up.

-What He Should Do Instead
+What Should He Do Instead?

 Leighann Hurley, CPDT-KA